keunwoochoi/coverage-at-k/README.md

 python example.py
 ```

 This generates both numerical results and the visualization above.
+See `metric.py` for the code to compute C@K and AUC-C@K.

 ## Citation